two children hanging on the playground

 To gain a comprehensive understanding of the relationship between Attention-Deficit/Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD), it is important to explore the co-occurrence of these conditions as well as the historical perspective on their diagnosis.

-Co-Occurrence of ADHD and Autism
+Co-occurrence of ADHD and Autism

-Research has shown that individuals with ASD often exhibit ADHD traits, such as hyperactivity, while individuals with ADHD may display ASD traits, such as social communication deficits.
 The co-occurrence of ADHD and autism is significant, with estimates suggesting that 30 to 80 percent of children with autism also meet the criteria for ADHD, and 20 to 50 percent of children with ADHD meet the criteria for autism.
 This overlap highlights the complexity of neurodevelopmental conditions and the need for a comprehensive understanding of their comorbidity.

 Historical Perspective on Diagnosis